corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/basic-cordapp/state.md

 Add the annotation `@BelongsToContract(AppleStampContract::class)` to your state.
 The contract will be defined later.

-This what your code should look like so far:
+Your code should now look like:

 ```kotlin
 @BelongsToContract(AppleStampContract::class)